 Angola: Alcatraz of the South

 The History of Angola An 8,000-acre plot of land between New Orleans, Louisiana and Natchez, Mississippi was purchased in 1880 by Confederate Major Samuel James.
 It was named Angola for the country of origin of the slaves that worked the land shaped by the Mississippi River.
-Once the existing prisons in New Orleans and Baton Rouge became old and … [Read more...] about Angola: Alcatraz of the South
+Once the existing prisons in New Orleans and Baton Rouge became old and overcrowded, the … [Read more...] about Angola: Alcatraz of the South

 Visiting the National Civil Rights Museum